madskjeldgaard/tree-sitter-supercollider/README.md

 	- be able to parse `(:1..) select: _.isPrime nextN: 10;` properly
 	- multiple assignment
 	- special partial operator situation: (a: _);
-- Classes
-	- Class return statements - should these be demarcated somehow?
-- Make function calls _objects
-- Single expressions with no semicolon in a file (this even legal sc?)
+- Single expressions with no semicolon in a file
-- implicit Class.new ( Class() ) in parameter lists

 ## Try it out